-- identify the child, family or community characteristics that are associated with higher need for wrap-around supports - identify the model/s of service delivery, or combination of models, that are most effective.
+- identify the child, family or community characteristics that are associated with higher need for wrap-around supports - identify the model/s of service delivery that are most effective.

-We have identified 2 models of service delivery that could be considered for delivery of wraparound supports: the "key worker" model, and the "hub and spoke" model:
+We have identified 2 models of service delivery that could be considered for delivery of wraparound supports: the "key worker" model, and the "hub and spoke" model.
+Table 4.2 outlines the features of these models.